bossanova808/MediaCopier/Readme.md

 #####  Making room for updates by auto-deleting watched stuff

-*If you're running 'update' you can do this just before you do the actual update to remove wathced stuff*
+*If you're running 'update' you can do this just before you do the actual update to remove watched stuff*

 Install [Kodi Janitor](https://kodi.wiki/view/Add-on:Janitor) and configure it to run on demand, rather than as a service.
 Set up your delete parameters as needed.
-Add the icon to your home screen (in skin settings) so it is easy to acesss.
+Add the icon to your home screen (in skin settings) so it is easy to access.
 Then, just run as needed before you do the steps below, to make room if required (if you don't do this, repeated update sessions will eventually fill up your drive).

 ##### Running an actual update